 - What makes for a personally satisfying sexual experience?

-The AEA model is a synthesis and theoretical extension of existing models of sexual function as they have developed since the 1960s.
-The modern era of scientific thinking about sexual functioning begins with Masters and Johnson’s sexual response model (1966), with its physiologically-driven phases of excitement, plateau, orgasm and resolution.
-Helen Singer Kaplan’s (1974) later three-stage model introduced a psychological element in the form of desire as a precondition for excitement (arousal) and orgasm.
-David Reed’s Erotic Stimulus Pathway Theory (Keesling, 2004) focused on emotional and cognitive factors in four phases: seduction (desire in an interpersonal context), sensations (leading to physiological arousal), surrender (in order to experience orgasm) and reflection (on the meaning of the experience).
-The model was adapted by Whipple and Brash-McGreer (1997) into a circular model specific to women’s sexual response.
-Their model demonstrated how pleasure and satisfaction from one sexual experience (or the lack of it) shape women’s expectations for future sexual experiences and thus affect subsequent levels of sexual desire.
-Rosemary Basson’s (2001) model of female sexual functioning is also a circular model that shows how physiological, psychological, relationship and cultural factors interact in complex ways.
-It describes a state of sexual neutrality (with regard to desire) accompanied by a willingness to be sexually aroused as preconditions for sexual responsiveness.
-Bancroft’s (2006) psychosomatic model of sex and the dual control model (Janssen & Bancroft, 2006) describe how two separate but interacting pathways of excitation and inhibition reach a “tipping point” that determines an individual’s level of sexual responsiveness at any given time and at any given point in the sexual response cycle.
+The anticipate-engage-appreciate (AEA) model is a synthesis and theoretical extension of existing models of sexual function as they have developed since the 1960s.
+The modern era of scientific thinking about sexual functioning begins with Masters and Johnson’s (1966) sexual response model, with its focus on the physiological phases of excitement, plateau, orgasm and resolution.
+Later, Helen Singer Kaplan (1974) simplified the model and introduced a psychological element in the form of desire as a precondition for excitement (physiological arousal) and orgasm.
+David Reed’s Erotic Stimulus Pathway Theory (Keesling, 2004) focused on a mixture of emotional and cognitive factors across four phases: seduction (the way that desire is formed within and between people), sensations (leading to physiological arousal), surrender (in order to experience orgasm) and reflection (on the meaning of the experience).
+That was then adapted into a circular model specific to women’s sexual response by Whipple and Brash-McGreer (1997).
+Their model demonstrated how pleasure and satisfaction from one sexual experience (or the lack of it) shaped women’s expectations for future sexual experiences and thus affected subsequent levels of sexual desire.
+Rosemary Basson (2001) then developed a more detailed circular model of female sexual functioning that aimed to show how physiological, psychological, relationship and cultural factors interact in complex ways.
+It described how a state of sexual neutrality (with regard to desire), accompanied by a willingness to be sexually aroused, were preconditions for sexual responsiveness, especially in women who experienced low desire.
+Bancroft’s (2006) psychosomatic model of sex and the dual control model (Janssen & Bancroft, 2006), proposed that sexual arousal depends on two factors: an excitation process and a separate inhibition process.
+These processes help us to weigh up the costs and benefits of becoming sexually aroused or engaging in sex.
+If the incentive to be sexual outweighs the potential costs then we reach a “tipping point” where excitation predominates; if the costs are stronger, then inhibition holds us back.
 I have added an Appendix after the main article with more details about some of these models.

 Influence (formative) phase factors